aschnebelext/clean-code-pinata/README.md

 ## Conclusion

-If you like to test and play around with my so-called clean-code-pinata fork this repository, run `npm run setup`, and create either some HTML files or some JavaScript files.
+If you like to test and play around with my so-called clean-code-pinata fork in this Repository, run `npm run setup`, and create either some HTML files or some JavaScript files.

 Mess around inside those files, then create a commit and see what happens 👏.